 The current object of the organisation is "to educate the public in the environmental sciences".
 This has served as the aim of the organisation for 45 years, from 1972 to 2017.
 However, we no longer feel that this accurately represents the work of the Institution.

-The strategic process has led to the development of new object for the Institution: 'Standing up for science, scientists and the natural world.'
+The strategic process has led to the development of new tag line for the Institution: 'Standing up for science, scientists and the natural world.'
 The new object reflects the multitude of stakeholders that we serve, with science remaining at the heart of everything we do.
+We will now seek to update our Charitable Objects with the Charity Commission in line with their guidance.